Vietnam & Cambodia Bike Tour

-- Enter an ancient Hanoi temple rarely visited by foreign travelers
+- Exclusive access to an ancient Hanoi temple rarely visited by foreign travelers

 - Hoi An: Vietnam's oldest town, beautifully preserved and a delight to explore

 - A sunset from atop the Angkor Wat ruins: an unforgettable sight!

 - Explore the historic monuments of Hué, once the capital of imperial Vietnam

 - You're in for a treat - savor some of the most delicious cuisine in Asia

 Asking "Why Indochina?" is like asking why you ride.
 Is it the anticipation of what's around the corner?
 The thrill of a place you've never been?
 Maybe it's the serenity of a quiet footpath that's 2,000 years old.
 Or experiencing Hoi An, a 2nd-century fishing village that now blends modern luxury with its dynamic history.
 How about the fun of passing rice paddies in a blur of speed?
 Or stopping at an open-air market and haggling with locals?
 Perhaps touching the ethereal ruins of Angkor with your own hands.
 Everything that's exhilarating about biking makes the ride in Vietnam and Cambodia just such an incredible adventure.

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

 Biking in an Emerging WorldYour journey through Vietnam and Cambodia will probably be unlike any other travel experience.
 The people you'll meet and places you'll visit will likely stay with you for a very long time.
 As wonderfully fulfilling as travel is in this region, it's not always easy.
 These are developing countries and even something as simple as crossing the road can be a challenge.